SOND Investors Have Opportunity to Lead Sonder Holdings Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 3, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sonder Holdings Inc. ("Sonder" or the "Company") (NASDAQ: SOND).
+LOS ANGELES, May 7, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sonder Holdings Inc. ("Sonder" or the "Company") (NASDAQ: SOND).

 Class Period: March 16, 2023 – March 15, 2024